zrtgzrtg/pyvrp_docker/README.md

 - pip install -r requirements.txt
 - gcloud cli for remote deployment
 - Custom distance matrices in json format like data/distance_matrices/Chicago_100x100_RoadData.json
+- Docker Desktop/Docker cli

 ### Local Deployment
-- The flask_endpoint.py launches a webserver with exposed ports --> Not recommended on local pc
+- The flask_endpoint.py launches a webserver with exposed ports --> Not recommended on local machine
 - Can be adapted in the build_upload.sh and flask_endpoint.py for different behavior

 ### Build and Launch (Linux)

-Normal GCP c4a-highcpu-8 launch (any c4a instance will dow)
+Normal GCP c4a-highcpu-8 launch (any c4a instance will do)

 Requires: gcloud-cli with running vm instance (can be started in 4core/8core version using 4coreStart.sh or 8coreStart.sh)